 April is National Financial Literacy Month, which means it’s a good time to ask: do you consider yourself financially “literate?”
-It’s an important consideration for investors, because markets are constantly changing, and everyone’s financial plans can use a thorough spring cleaning and review to see what’s working and what isn’t.
+It’s an important consideration for investors, because the markets are constantly changing.
+Everyone’s financial plans can use a thorough spring cleaning and review to see what’s working and what isn’t.

-According to a recent TD Ameritrade survey, investors have some homework to do.
-For example, among survey respondents, only one in five Americans knew the 401(k) contribution limit for 2019 (it’s $19,000).
-Only a third of those surveyed knew how much they were paying in fees for their 401(k) accounts, and just 35% knew this year’s contribution limit for traditional IRAs ($6,000).
+According to a 2019 TD Ameritrade survey, investors have some homework to do.
+For example, among survey respondents, only one in five Americans knew the 401(k) contribution limit (for 2020 it’s $19,500).
+Only a third of those surveyed knew how much they were paying in fees for their 401(k) accounts, and just 35% knew the contribution limit for traditional IRAs ($6,000 for the 2020 tax year).

-Here are a few more figures worth noting from our survey of about 1,000 U.S. adults with at least $10,000 in investable assets (conducted by the Harris Poll in mid-February 2019):
+Here are a few more figures worth noting from the survey of about 1,000 U.S. adults with at least $10,000 in investable assets (conducted by the Harris Poll in 2019):

 57% understood that “maxing out” their 401(k)s for the year means meeting the annual IRS contribution limit.